Detailed Comparison of Renormalization Scale-Setting Procedures based on the Principle of Maximum Conformality: Introduction

 where $a_s(\mu_r)=\alpha_s(\mu_r)/(4\pi)$ and $\mu_r$ is the renormalization scale.
 At present, the $\{\beta_i\}$-functions in QCD are known up to five-loop level in the $\overline{\rm MS}$-scheme~\cite{Gross:1973ju, Politzer:1974fr, Caswell:1974gg, Tarasov:1980au, Larin:1993tp, vanRitbergen:1997va, Chetyrkin:2004mf, Czakon:2004bu, Baikov:2016tgj}, e.g. $\beta_0=(11-{2}n_f/{3})$, where $n_f$ is the number of active light flavors.
 The PMC shifts all the RG-involved non-conformal $\{\beta_i\}$-terms into $\alpha_s$ at each order of the pQCD series.
 It reduces to the standard scale-setting procedure of Gell-Mann and Low~\cite{GellMann:1954fq} in the QED Abelian limit (small number of colors, $N_C \to 0$~\cite{Brodsky:1997jk}).
 It has also been demonstrated that the PMC prediction satisfies the self-consistency conditions of the renormalization group, such as reflectivity, symmetry, and transitivity~\cite{Brodsky:2012ms}.
 As an important byproduct, because the RG-involved factorially divergent renormalon terms such as $n! \beta_0^n \alpha_s^n$~\cite{Beneke:1994qe, Neubert:1994vb, Beneke:1998ui} are eliminated, the convergence of the PMC perturbative series is automatically improved.

 The PMC was originally introduced as a multi-scale-setting approach (PMCm)~\cite{Brodsky:2011ta, Brodsky:2012rj, Mojaza:2012mf, Brodsky:2013vpa}, in which distinct PMC scales at each order are systematically determined in order to absorb different categories of $\{\beta_i\}$-terms into the corresponding running coupling $\alpha_s$.
 Since the same type of $\{\beta_i\}$-terms emerge at different orders, the PMC scales at each order can be expressed in perturbative form.
 The precision of the PMC scale for higher-order terms decreases at high perturbative order since fewer $\{\beta_i\}$-terms are known.
 The PMCm has thus two kinds of residual scale dependence due to the unknown perturbative terms~\cite{Zheng:2013uja}; i.e., the last terms of the PMC scales are unknown (\textit{first kind of residual scale dependence}), and the last terms in the pQCD approximant are not fixed since its PMC scale cannot be determined (\textit{second kind of residual scale dependence}).
-It is noted that the so-called PMC ambiguities identified by Ref.\cite{Chawdhry:2019uuv} are in fact the residual scale dependence due to unknown even higher-order terms.
+It is noted that two of the three PMC ambiguities identified in Ref.\cite{Chawdhry:2019uuv} correspond exactly to these two kinds of residual scale dependence.
 These two residual scale dependence are suppressed at high orders in $\alpha_s$ and/or from exponential suppression; however, if the pQCD convergence of the perturbative series of either the PMC scale or the pQCD approximant is weak, such residual scale dependence could be significant.
 A recent discussion of the residual scale dependence of PMCm predictions can be found in the review~\cite{Wu:2019mky}.